Everyday Cheapskate

 Chocolate Fudge Bundt Cake

-If it's possible that there resides on earth the absolutely perfect chocolate cake, this is it.
-This cake is super fudg-y, delightfully moist, and oh that glaze!
+If it's possible that there exists on earth the absolutely perfect chocolate cake, this is it.
+This cake is super fudgy, delightfully moist, and oh, that glaze!
 Even better?
 Super quick and easy to make.

 Course: Dessert